What is an Amylase Test?

 • Pastries and desserts with added sugars

-Yes, stress can affect amylase and also increase amylase levels.
+Yes, stress can affect Amylase and increase amylase levels.

-Prior to a blood or urine test for amylase, you might be asked to fast (avoid food and liquids for two hours before the test) if you have a blood test.
+Before a blood or urine test for Amylase, you might be asked to fast (avoid food and liquids for two hours before the test) if you have a blood test.

-Amylase test cost ranges from Rs.
+The cost of an amylase test ranges from Rs.
 500 to Rs.
 700. It might vary from place to place and hospital to hospital.

-You can test for Amylase Test at Medicover Hospitals.
+You can take the Amylase Test at Medicover Hospitals.
 It offers various kinds of pathology tests.

 Whats app Health Packages Book an Appointment Second Opinion